ropensci-archive/roweb2/content/blog/2020-04-14-devguide-release/index.md

 Our [reviewer guide](https://devguide.ropensci.org/reviewerguide.html) now includes guidance for off-thread interactions.
 We're glad for community building but don't want any important information to get lost.
 _If you interact with the package authors and talked about the review outside a review thread (in chats, DMs, in-person, issues in the project repository), please make sure that your review captures and/or links to elements from these conversations that are relevant to the process._

-Another change linked to policy is that we clarified our advice related to [rOpenSci's Code of Conduct](/code-of-conduct).
+Another change linked to policy is that we clarified our advice related to [rOpenSci's Code of Conduct](/code-of-conduct), thanks to a discussion started [by Hugo Gruson](https://discuss.ropensci.org/t/using-ropensci-code-of-conduct-on-github-project/1898) and [by Carl Boettiger](https://github.com/ropensci/dev_guide/issues/240).
 This Code of Conduct applies automatically to all rOpenSci repositories so maintainers should not include a Code of Conduct to avoid conflict.
 This way the [default `CODE_OF_CONDUCT.md` of the rOpenSci GitHub organization](https://github.com/ropensci/.github/blob/master/CODE_OF_CONDUCT.md) will be picked up by GitHub in e.g. new issues.
 We recommend authors to add the following text to the package README: